RG9n/RG9n.github.io/write-ups/dailybugle.md

 Let's go through and try to escalate privileges with yum from our user account.

-Run sudo -l to see if jjameson can run yum on dailybugle.
+Run sudo -l to list permissions and see if jjameson can run yum on dailybugle.

 ```
 [jjameson@dailybugle ~]$ sudo -l